Louise Glaum: Glaum's theatres

-On January 6, 1935, Glaum announced in the Los Angeles Times the opening of the Louise Glaum Little Theatre of Union Square, which was inside a remodeled and redecorated movie theater with a seating capacity of 400 located at 1122 West 24th Street near Hoover in the West Adams District.
+On January 6, 1935, Glaum announced in the Los Angeles Times the opening of the Louise Glaum Little Theatre of Union Square, which was inside a remodeled and redecorated movie theater with a seating capacity of 400 located at 1122 West 24th Street near Hoover in the West Adams District (the Union Theatre, currently used by Velaslavasay Panorama).
 The stated purpose was to provide drama with enlivening moments by way of scheduled plays of moment and actual integrity.
 Several New York plays were considered, and the intention was to present original manuscripts with motion picture possibilities, as well as tried plays from around the world.
 Both professionals and students were to be cast in productions, as well as some of the featured players of the past."
 Classes for students wanting to join the Union Square Players, and "learn by practical experience," began on January 21.

 The little theatre generated a great deal of interest among local playwrights inasmuch as Glaum had received some 15 plays by January 27.
 One of the most intriguing was Eulalia Andreas's A Friendly Divorce, which went into rehearsal with Johnstone White directing.
 Noted stars were lured to perform.
 In March 1935, Glaum and Betty Blythe, another star of the silent screen, starred in Angel Cake, which was written by Ansella Hunter, who had three plays staged by the Shuberts.

 In May, the Union Square Players presented the comedy Ask Herbert, which was written by Katherine Kavanaugh and declared in the Los Angeles Times to be "a riot of laughs" and "a fast-paced farce of Broadway caliber."
 Among the cast that Glaum assembled was Herbert Vigran, who went to New York and made his debut on Broadway later that year.